kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

-If you update a Deployment while an existing rollout is in progress, the Deployment creates a new ReplicaSet as per the update and start scaling that up, and rolls over the ReplicaSet that it was scaling up previously -- it will add it to its list of old ReplicaSets and starts scaling it down.
+If you update a Deployment while an existing rollout is in progress, the Deployment creates a new ReplicaSet as per the update and start scaling that up, and rolls over the ReplicaSet that it was scaling up previously -- it will add it to its list of old ReplicaSets and start scaling it down.

-For example, suppose you create a Deployment to create 5 replicas of `nginx:1.7.9`, but then updates the Deployment to create 5 replicas of `nginx:1.9.1`, when only 3 replicas of `nginx:1.7.9` had been created.
-In that case, Deployment immediately starts killing the 3 `nginx:1.7.9` Pods that it had created, and starts creating `nginx:1.9.1` Pods.
+For example, suppose you create a Deployment to create 5 replicas of `nginx:1.7.9`, but then update the Deployment to create 5 replicas of `nginx:1.9.1`, when only 3 replicas of `nginx:1.7.9` had been created.
+In that case, the Deployment immediately starts killing the 3 `nginx:1.7.9` Pods that it had created, and starts creating `nginx:1.9.1` Pods.
 It does not wait for the 5 replicas of `nginx:1.7.9` to be created before changing course.